psiphi75/web-remote-control/README.md

 - The Controller - this can be via web or node.js.
 - The Toy - the device being controlled (this should run node.js).

 This solution is ideal for controlling devices over a cellular network (i.e where you cannot directly access by an IP).
 It uses the UDP protocol instead of TCP by default to make the communication more efficient.
-Note: UPD protocol is only available for node.js, currently no browsers support UDP for standard webpages.
+Note: UDP protocol is only available for node.js, currently no browsers support UDP for standard webpages.

 Connection methods are: